phanumat/Documentation/smartapp-developers-guide/scheduling.rst

 Schedule every X minutes or hours
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-For common recurring schedules, SmartThings provides a few convenience APIs that we can use.
+For common recurring schedules, PEA HiVE provides a few convenience APIs that we can use.

 These methods work by creating a random start time in X minutes or hours, and then every X minutes or hours after that.
 For example, ``runEvery5Minutes(handlerMethod)`` will execute ``handlerMethod()`` at a random time in the next five minutes, and then run every five minutes from then.

-These methods have the advantage of randomizing the start time for schedules, which reduces the load on the SmartThings scheduler, and results in better performance for end users.
+These methods have the advantage of randomizing the start time for schedules, which reduces the load on the PEA HiVE scheduler, and results in better performance for end users.
 As such, these methods should be preferred over cron expressions when available.

 The currently available methods are: